 Your investment of time and money in graduate school not only generates knowledge and money, it proves something about you.
 You have applied your time and talent, and have invested money and personal resources.
 In doing so, you display motivation and ambition that will be important characteristics as people decide whether or not to hire you.
 Your work in graduate school will display your willingness to challenge yourself, to develop and to take risks to earn success.
 Those are important qualities in any potential employee.

-As a potential graduate student, it is important to choose your program carefully as there are many options and many considerations; for example, you can choose whether to go part-time or full-time, or whether to limit your search by location or cost.
+When choosing a graduate program, there are many factors to consider: for example, you can choose whether to go part-time or full-time, or whether to limit your search by location or cost.
 You should ask yourself the questions below to help you determine the best course of action.

 What is my timeframe?

-One of the first questions the prospective graduate student has to ask is: “how much time do I have to devote to this endeavor?”
+One of the first questions the prospective graduate student has to ask is: “how much time do I have to devote to this graduate school?”
 You may be able to attend full-time, or you may need to go part-time in order to earn money or to meet other commitments.
 Determining your timeframe can help to sort out many aspects of how you will pursue your graduate degree.
-Any certificate program beyond the basic, introductory program can take up to one year, full-time.
 A master’s degree will usually take two years depending on the field and writing requirements.
 A PhD can take three years or more depending on the dissertation.
 A full-time law student will attend three years of law school, while a part-time student can obtain a degree in four or more years.

 Does my present circumstance provide a secure foundation for pursuing a graduate degree?